HELPING YOU THROUGH

-Sometimes bankruptcy is the best option when faced with the burden of overwhelming debt but in order to make that decision, you need to carefully consider what other options are available and what the likely impact will be going forward.
-Many clients come to us with common misconceptions about bankruptcy and part of our job is to dispel these and make sure you understand the facts.
-In recent years there have been a number of changes to the process and bankruptcy is now a simpler, less intimidating option.
+Sometimes Bankruptcy may be the best solution when faced with the burden of overwhelming debt.
+In order to make that decision, you need to carefully consider what other options are available and what the likely impact will be going forward.
+Many clients come to us with common misconceptions about Bankruptcy and part of our job is to dispel these myths and make sure you understand the facts.
+In recent years there have been a number of changes to the process and Bankruptcy is now a simpler and far less intimidating option.

 Bankruptcy wipes the slate clean giving you a fresh start and opportunity to reorganise your financial commitments but the implications must be thoroughly understood.
-When a Bankruptcy Order is made your affairs are put in the hands of an Official Receiver or other Trustee, whose job is to determine any assets or excess income you may have and whether any funds can be realised, to repay your creditors.
-There are legal restrictions on what can be taken from you and a bankruptcy order only applies to an individual not a couple so your spouse will not lose their assets.
-We can explain exactly what to expect from your meeting with the Trustee and help you comply with their requests.
+When a Bankruptcy Order is made your affairs are put in the hands of the Official Receiver or other Trustee in Bankruptcy, whose job is to determine any assets or excess income you may have and whether any funds can be realised, to repay your Creditors.
+There are legal restrictions on what can be taken from you and a Bankruptcy Order only applies to an individual not a couple so your spouse will not lose their assets.

-Once the decision has been made, we will assist you to prepare your Petition and Statement of Affairs guiding you through the process, offering knowledgeable support in relation to bank accounts, pensions, investments and other assets.
-Knowing the facts helps our clients prepare for the bankruptcy process in addition to planning the future and rebuilding their credit status.
-Bankruptcy Orders usually last for one year but if you have no assets this period is frequently much shorter.
-We have seen people discharged in as little as three months ready to start again with no debt.
+Once the decision has been made, we will assist you to prepare your Petition and Statement of Affairs guiding you through the process, offering knowledgeable support in relation to bank accounts, pensions, investments and other assets, particularly the matrimonial home.
+Knowing the facts helps our clients prepare for the Bankruptcy process in addition to planning the future and rebuilding their credit status.
+Bankruptcy Orders usually last for one year.

-A proposal is produced by a nominee (usually an Insolvency Practitioner), with our assistance, which is then put to all creditors in respect of settlement of your debt.
-The proposal is based upon your income and expenditure.
-Most proposals now have a clause covering default of payments stating that the supervisor may then present a bankruptcy petition.
-Also a proposal may contain a clause in respect of any assets and monies that could be realised at the end of the term of the proposal.
+A proposal is drafted and served on a Nominee (an Insolvency Practitioner), which is then sent to all Creditors in respect of settlement of your debt.
+The proposal is based upon your assets, together with your income and expenditure.
+Most proposals now have a clause covering default of payments stating that the Supervisor will then present a Bankruptcy Petition.
+Also, a proposal may contain a clause in respect of any assets and monies that could be realised at the end of the term of the proposal.
 The sting in the tail is the requirement to realise equity against the matrimonial home in year 4/5 of the arrangement.
-Creditors vote to accept, accept with modifications or decline the proposal.
+Creditors vote to accept, accept with modifications, or decline the proposal.
 75% of your Creditors in monetary terms need to approve your IVA for it to be successful.

-Once the proposal is accepted you, the debtor, will pay the agreed contributions to the supervisor (normally on a monthly basis).
-If you fail to pay the agreed funds, the supervisor may circulate to creditors a “certificate of non-compliance” which states that the debtor has defaulted and the arrangement is at an end.
+Once the proposal is accepted you, the Debtor, will pay the agreed contributions to the Supervisor (normally on a monthly basis).
+If you fail to pay the agreed funds, the Supervisor may circulate to Creditors a “certificate of non-compliance” which states that the Debtor has defaulted, and the arrangement is at an end.
 These amounts are subject to periodic review with upward only increases.

-Similar to the situation of an IVA, however this is not regulated by a supervisor or court.
-This is simply a proposal that we put to your creditors on your behalf to repay, either in full or partially, over a period of time.
-Once we have the agreement from all creditors you will make the monthly payments directly to creditors yourself.
+This is not regulated by any Court or supervisory body.
+This is simply a proposal that we put to your Creditors on your behalf to repay, either in full or partially, over a period of time.
+Once we have the agreement from all Creditors you will make the monthly payments directly to Creditors yourself.

 An alternative is for a full & final settlement agreement to be negotiated.
 In most circumstances the funds available to make the payment(s) are obtained from a third party such as a family member or similar.
-You will need to provide details of your income and expenditure, along with details of any realisable assets in order for the proposal to be produced and offered to your creditors.
-Once the proposal is accepted by ALL creditors immediate settlement can be made and you can “get on with your life”.
+You will need to provide details of your income and expenditure, along with details of any realisable assets in order for the proposal to be produced and sent to your Creditors.
+Once the proposal is accepted by ALL Creditors immediate settlement can be made and you can “get on with your life”.